hpc/charliecloud/doc-src/virtualbox.rst

 Configure *Preferences* -> *Proxy* if needed.

-Create a new VM in VirtualBox.
+Create a new VM called *Charliecloud (CentOS 7)* in VirtualBox.
 We used the following specifications:

 * *Processors(s):* However many you have in the box you are using to build the appliance.
-This value will be adjusted at export time and by users when they install the appliance.
+This value will be adjusted by users when they install the appliance.

 * *Memory:* 4 GiB.
 Less might work too.
 This can be adjusted as needed.